-- Classified as a graduate assistant under Section 220.127.116.11 of this Policy Manual; or,
+- Classified as a graduate assistant under Section 18.104.22.168 of this Policy Manual; or,

-- Eligible for an out-of-state tuition waiver under Section 18.104.22.168 of this Policy Manual.
+- Eligible for an out-of-state tuition waiver under Section 22.214.171.124 of this Policy Manual.

 (BoR Minutes, June 2005)

-Institutions may charge special tuition rates for distance education courses and programs.
-For the purposes of this policy, distance learning courses and programs that qualify for a special distance learning tuition rate shall be defined as those courses and programs in which 95% or more of class contact time is delivered by a distance technology.
+Board approval is required to charge special tuition rates for distance education courses and programs.
+For purposes of this policy, distance learning courses and programs that qualify for a special distance learning tuition rate shall be defined by the Board Treasurer, Chief Fiscal Officer.
+(BoR Minutes, Jan.
+2017)

 The charges agreed upon between the institution and the customer shall be assessed to the customer on a per-seat, per-student, or per-agreement (flat-rate) basis to be levied and collected in either of the following manners as applicable:

-The institution may directly charge and collect all agreed upon tuition and other charges from the customer; or
+- The institution may directly charge and collect all agreed-upon tuition and other charges from the customer; or

-The institution may directly charge and collect all agreed upon tuition and other charges from a customer’s participating employees in instances where the customer’s internal policy requires its employees to pay tuition and all other charges directly to an institution in order for the employee to be eligible for possible future reimbursement by the customer.
+- The institution may directly charge and collect all agreed-upon tuition and other charges from a customer’s participating employees in instances where the customer’s internal policy requires its employees to pay tuition and all other charges directly to an institution in order for the employee to be eligible for possible future reimbursement by the customer.

 7.3.2 Student Fees and Special Charges

-Mandatory student fees are defined as fees that are assessed upon enrollment to all students, all undergraduate students, or all full-time undergraduate students on one or more campuses of an institution.
-Fees assessed to one of the aforementioned groups of students with an exclusion for distance learning students are also defined as mandatory fees.
-Mandatory fees may be required by the Board of Regents or by the institution subject to approval by the Board of Regents.
-Specifically included in the definition of mandatory student fees are those fees due prior to registration that may be refunded later in the semester and fees for which the student receives a cash equivalent in the amount of the fee.
+“Mandatory student fees” are defined as fees that are assessed to all students, all undergraduate students, or all full-time undergraduate students on one or more campuses of a USG institution, including those fees due prior to registration that may be refunded later in the semester and fees for which the student receives a cash equivalent in the amount of the fee.
 Mandatory student fees may be required by the Board of Regents or by the institution subject to approval by the Board of Regents.